Tags: posts polarity-music Plugins Clap

 Tutorial | Jun 16, 2022

-I recently tried out Bitwig Studio's new CLAB plug-in format and it was really cool!
+I recently tried out Bitwig Studio's new CLAP plug-in format and it was really cool!
 With this new format, I was able to modulate parameters polyphonically, as well as use random modulators which are polyphonic by default.
 I was also able to use an MPE controller to open up the cutoff for each note I pressed differently.
-There are also some other features in the CLAB format such as communicating metadata to the host and CPU multi-core performance improvements.
-If you're interested in trying it out, there are links in the description below to download the beta versions and information on how to develop CLAB plugins.
+There are also some other features in the CLAP format such as communicating metadata to the host and CPU multi-core performance improvements.
+If you're interested in trying it out, there are links in the description below to download the beta versions and information on how to develop CLAP plugins.

 You can watch the Video on Youtube - support me on Patreon